roryprimrose/roryprimrose.github.io/_posts/2010-10-01-neovolvetoolkit-10-rtw.md

 DictionaryCacheStore

-The DictionaryCacheStore class is used to provide a ICacheStore implementation that leverages a Dictionary<TKey, TValue&gt; instance.
+The DictionaryCacheStore class is used to provide a ICacheStore implementation that leverages a Dictionary&lt;TKey, TValue&gt; instance.

 ExpirationCacheStoreBase